WhiteHairHAN/WhiteHairHAN/README.md

 - 👋 Hi, I’m Jae-yoon Han
-- 👀 I’m interested in ...
+- 👀 I’m interested in Back end and Embedded programming
-- 🌱 I’m currently learning JAVA, JavaScript, C++
+- 🌱 I’m currently learning JAVA, C++, JavaScript
 - 📫 How to reach me dkxmpower999@naver.com

 <!-- 💞️ I’m looking to collaborate on ... -->